cartrawler/cartrawler.github.io/docs/react native/androidIntegration.md

 ...
 ```

+---

+## Receive Events from the SDK in JavaScript

-* To send information back to Javascript as for example, booking result.
-On the Android side we create a class that extends ReactContextBaseJavaModule.
+To send information back to Javascript such as a booking result, we create another class that extends ReactContextBaseJavaModule on the Android side.

 ```kotlin
 class EventEmitterModule(reactContext: ReactApplicationContext?) :